bitwarden/help/_articles/organizations/managing-users.md

 ---
 layout: article
-title: Add or Remove Users
+title: User Management
 categories: [organizations]
 featured: true
 popular: false
 tags: []
-order: 09
+order: 05
 ---
-This article will guide you through the process of inviting or removing users from your Organization.

-Teams and Enterprise Organizations can sync Bitwarden to an existing user directory to automatically add or remove new users using the **Bitwarden Directory Connector**.
-For more information, see [About Directory Connector]({% link _articles/directory-connector/directory-sync.md %}}).

-Invitations to an Organization will expire after 5 days, at which point the user will need to be re-invited.
-If you're self-hosting Bitwarden, you can configure the invitation expiration period.
-For more information, see [Configure Environment Variables]({% link _articles/hosting/environment-variables.md %}).
+## Manage User Seats

+Bitwarden [Teams and Enterprise Organizations]({{site.baseurl}}/article/about-organizations/#types-of-organizations) allow you to add or remove user seats on-the-fly to best fit your business's needs.
+Only the [Organization Owner]({{site.baseurl}}/article/user-types-access-control/#user-types) can add and remove seats, as this directly affects your billing.

 {% callout info %}
-**Free** Organizations and **Families** Organizations have a maximum number of users; 2 and 6 respectively.

-**Teams** Organizations and **Enterprise** Organizations must ensure that there are available users seats for their account before inviting users.
-For more information, see [Add or Remove User Seats for your Organization](https://bitwarden.com/help/article/user-seats/).
+If you have a [Free or Families Organization]({{site.baseurl}}/article/about-organizations/#types-of-organizations), your user seats are pre-loaded and fixed at 2 and 6, respectively.
+Proceed to [Onboard Users](#onboard-users).
 {% endcallout %}

+### Add Seats

+To add seats to your Organization:

+1. Log in to your [Web Vault](https://vault.bitwarden.com){:target="\_blank"} and open your Organization.
+2. Open the **Settings** tab and select **Subscription** from the left-hand menu.
+3. Select the **Add Seats** button.

+Adding user seats will adjust your future billing totals and immediately charge your payment method on file.
+That immediate charge will be pro-rated such that you'll only pay for the remainder of the billing cycle (month/year).

+### Remove Seats

+To remove seats from your Organization:

+1. Log in to your [Web Vault](https://vault.bitwarden.com){:target="\_blank"} and open your Organization.
+2. Open the **Settings** tab and select **Subscription** from the left-hand menu.
+3. Select the **Add Seats** button.

+Removing user seats will adjust your future billing totals.
+The next charge will be pro-rated such that you are credited back for time not used by the already-paid-for seat.

-## Invite Users
+## Onboard Users

+To ensure the security of your Organization, Bitwarden applies a 3-step process for onboarding a new member, [Invite](#invite) &rarr; [Accept](#accept) &rarr; [Confirm](#confirm).

-{% callout warning %}
+{% callout success %}
-**For Enterprise Organizations**, Bitwarden recommends configuring Enterprise Policies prior to inviting users to ensure compliance on-entrance to your Organization.
-For more information, see [Enterprise Policies](https://bitwarden.com/help/article/policies/).
+Teams and Enterprise Organizations can sync Bitwarden to an existing user directory to automatically add or remove new users using the [**Bitwarden Directory Connector**]({{site.baseurl}}/article/directory-sync).
 {% endcallout %}

+### Invite

+{% callout success %}
+**For Enterprise Organizations**, we recommend configuring [Enterprise Policies]({{site.baseurl}}/article/policies) prior to inviting users to ensure compliance on-entrance to your Organization.
+{% endcallout %}

-Complete the following steps to invite users to your Organization:
+To invite users to your Organization:

-1. Login to your [Web Vault](https://vault.bitwarden.com){:target="\_blank"} and open your Organization.
+1. Log in to your [Web Vault](https://vault.bitwarden.com){:target="\_blank"} and open your Organization.
-2. In your Organization, open the **Manage** tab and select **People** from the left menu.
+2. Open the **Manage** tab and select **People** from the left-hand menu.
-3. On the **People** screen, select the **Invite User** button.
+3. Select the {% icon fa-plus %} **Invite User** button:

-   {% image /organizations/org-people-invite.png Select Invite User %}
+   {% image /organizations/org-people-invite.png Invite User %}
-4. On the **Invite User** panel:
+4. On the Invite User panel:

    - Enter the **Email** address where new users should receive invites.
 You can add up to 20 users at a time by comma-separating email addresses.
    - Select the **User Type** to be applied to new users.
-User Type will determine what permissions these users will have at an Organizational level.
-For more information, see [User Types and Access Control](https://bitwarden.com/help/article/user-types-access-control/).
+[User Type]({{site.baseurl}}/article/user-types-access-control/#user-type) will determine what permissions these users will have at an Organizational level.
    - Select the **Access Control** to be applied to new users.
-Access Control will determine which Collections these users will have access to, and what level of access within those Collections.
-For more information, see [User Types and Access Control](https://bitwarden.com/help/article/user-types-access-control/).
+[Access Control]({{site.baseurl}}/article/user-types-access-control/#access-control) will determine which Collections these users will have access to, and what level of access within those Collections.
 5. Click **Save** to invite the designated users to your Organization.

-Once users have accepted the invitation, you will need to [Confirm Invited Users](#confirm-invited-users).

-### Invited Users
+### Accept

-Invited users will receive an email from Bitwarden asking them to join the Organization.
-Clicking the **Join Organization Now** button in the email invitation will open a screen prompting users to **Log In** or **Create Account**.
+Invited users will receive an email from Bitwarden inviting them to join the Organization.
+Clicking the link in the email will open a Bitwarden Client invitation window. **Log In** with an existing Bitwarden or **Create Account** to accept the invitation:

-{% image organizations/user-accept-updated.png %}
+{% image organizations/user-accept-updated.png Invitation Window %}

-If the user does not answer this invitation, it will expire after 5 days.
+{% callout warning %}
+Invitations will expire after 5 days, at which point the user will need to be [re-invited](#invite).
+If you're self-hosting Bitwarden, you can configure the invitation expiration period [using an environment variable]({{site.baseurl}}/article/environment-variables/).
+{% endcallout %}

-### Confirm Invited Users
+### Confirm

-Once a user has accepted the invitation to join the Organization, you'll need to **Confirm** their acceptance.

-On the **People** screen for your Organization, users who have accepted invitations will have an `Accepted` status indicator next to their email address.
-Users who are invited but have not yet accepted will have an `Invited` status indicator next to their email address.
+To confirm accepted invitations into your Organization:

+1. Log in to your [Web Vault](https://vault.bitwarden.com){:target="\_blank"} and open your Organization.
-Confirm an `Accepted` user by hovering over the user, selecting the gear dropdown, and selecting **Confirm** from the dropdown menu.
+2. Open the **Manage** tab and select **People** from the left-hand menu.
+3. Hover over the `Accepted` user and select the {% icon fa-cog %} gear dropdown:

    {% image organizations/org-people-options-overlay.png Confirm an Accepted user %}

-Selecting **Confirm** will open a panel asking you to verify the user's fingerprint phrase.
-For added security, ask the user to verify the fingerprint phrase before confirming them into your Organization.
-Once confirmed, the user will have access to all assigned Collections within the Organization.

-## Remove A User
+3. Select {% icon fa-check %} **Confirm**.
+4. Verify that the [fingerprint phrase]({{site.baseurl}}/article/fingerprint-phrase) on your screen matches the one your new member can find in **Settings** &rarr; **My Account**:

+   {% image fingerprint-phrase.png Sample Fingerprint Phrase %}

+Each fingerprint phrase is unique to its account, and ensures a final layer of oversight in securely adding users.
+If they match, select **Submit**.

+## Offboard Users

-Complete the following steps to remove a user from your Organization:
+To remove users from your Organization:

 1. Login to your [Web Vault](https://vault.bitwarden.com){:target="\_blank"} and open your Organization.
 2. In your Organization, open the **Manage** tab and select **People** from the left menu.